iykex/android_device_tecno_Camon_C7/README.md

-This branch is device for building of LineageOS 14.1 (or Android Nougat 7.1.x AOSP based roms) ROM.
+This branch is device for building of AospExtended (or Android Nougat 7.1.x AOSP based roms) ROM.

 # tecno_Camon_C7_device_tree